Church of St Laurence, Stanwick: History

-The pulpit was presented by John Dolben, Bishop of Rochester, and once Rector of Stanwick in 1778.
+A pulpit was presented by John Dolben, then Bishop of Rochester and formerly Rector of Stanwick, in 1778.

-The weathercock is 157 feet above ground, and was given to the church in 1882 by George Henson the then landlord of the Duke of Wellington inn.
+The weathercock is 157 feet above ground, and was given to the church in 1882 by George Henson, then landlord of the Duke of Wellington inn.

 Rectors (known)

 The following list is based on the Clergy of the Church of England database (CCEd) and a plaque in the church.
 The spelling of names may change as early names were spelt in Old English, Middle English or Medieval Latin.